DCotterill/halixia-hugo/content/ma/take-up-chess-262.md

 layout: static
 ---

-Start taking chess lessons to improve cognitive function
+Start taking chess lessons to improve cognitive function.

 Chess is one of the oldest and most popular board games.
 The board represents a battlefield in which two armies fight to capture each other’s King.
 Chess is a game of skill and strategy.